methompson/K-CMS/readme.md

 KCMS is designed to be extensible via plugins that utilize lifecycle hooks.
 KCMS is also designed to provide simple user authentication and authorization.

-Currently KCMS uses MongoDB to store web and user data.
-MySQL support is planned for the future.
+Both MongoDB and MySQL are supported databases.

 # Basic Usage